Mindhral/RA_userscripts/README.md

 - RA_EnhancedCheevosFilters: now included with RA_CustomCheevosList
 - RA_EnhancedCheevosSort: now included with RA_CustomCheevosList
 - RA_LinkUnofficalAchievements: now included with RA_CustomCheevosList
+- RA_GameListRandom: the feature is provided by RAWeb since version 6.21

 [^1]: Unless synchronization of scripts storage is added to Tampermonkey, these parameters are local.